Would you like to understand Bora Bora’s geography, travel around easily and access the secret divine spots and all the hidden gems you’ve heard of?

 Alriiight.
 Shall we explore the island a little bit?

-Many people (including Tales of the South Pacific author James Michener) claim Bora Bora’s the most beautiful island (not only in French Polynesia but) in the world, and we definitely agree!
+Many people (including Tales of the South Pacific author James Michener) claim Bora Bora’s the most beautiful island (not only in French Polynesia but) in the world, and I definitely agree!
 Also, locals call it the pearl of the South Pacific, and for good reasons.

 Bora Bora’s geography highlights you shouldn’t miss